 The award committee and invited subject experts will review the open textbooks

-Successful applicant/s will be notified mid-November
+Successful applicant/s will be notified by 30 November 2021

 The UCT Open Textbook Award is a symbol of institutional commitment to supporting ongoing work in this area.
 The award has an explicit social justice focus and aims to recognise activities which support the university’s transformation efforts.
 In line with this approach, the award aims to reward open textbook development efforts which address any of the following criteria: